Apply Now CCM Application Handbook

 - Get lower liability insurance by having a CCM on your staff through ProSight.

-Attract and retain the best talent: By demonstrating your support for your teams continued professional development, employees stay longer at companies that support professional development1
+Attract and Retain the Best Talent: By demonstrating your support for your team's continued professional development, employees stay longer at companies that support professional development.

 - CCMs are required every three years to provide a minimum of 25 points earned by participating in training or volunteering within the industry.